Queering the Technology

 In The Hurrier, their physical presence and sexuality once punished is joyous and brazen in movement and sound.
 They challenge us these beings from beyond the veil of normal time to consider how receptive we might be to living somewhere different.. a free time, not just of reverie.. but of the spirit liberated

-The hurrier’s headpiece will be designed to communicate with now.
+The hurrier’s headpiece is designed to communicate with now.
 As with the artist’s earlier work, image sequences will be devised through collaborative improvisation with performers – working on the harsh punishments meted out for pleasure and the nature of labour/work on the ‘poor’ body historically and in the 21st century and working on images of resistance.
 These movements will then be filmed as described.
 As film theorist Jeffrey Sconce has said, writing about ‘haunted’ media:

 Whenever streams of consciousness and electrons converge in the cultural imagination, there lies a potential conduit to an electronic elsewhere that, even as it evokes the specter of the word, also holds the promise of a higher form of consciousness, one that promises to evade the often annihilating power of our technologies and transcend the now materially demystified machine that is the human body.